Vetting API

 domain | User’s verified domain.
 Not necessarily the domain of their email, but the domain they own or will be sending email from.
 Domain should be linked to their business or “From” address of their emails.
 Example “ehawk.net”.
 Do not use URL (no http://, just “domain.com”) If no domain then send the email domain as domain, so jim@aol.com would send domain=aol.com |

 website | URL of the users website (http://www.mysite.com).
-Send either domain or website, but not both.
+Send either keyword 'domain' or 'website', but not both.
 If both sent, we just process domain. |

 firstname | First name (No prefix such as 'Dr.'.
 No middle initial.)
 Do not send company names. |